BaileyMcKelway/BaileyMcKelway/README.md

 ## 🔭 I’m currently working on ...

--WikiEdu - Site that connects 500+ universities to Wikipedia
+- WikiEdu - Site that connects 500+ universities to Wikipedia

--Wiki Update - Web Scraper that creates a newsletter of selected Wikipedia Article Updates
+- Wiki Update - Web Scraper that creates a newsletter of selected Wikipedia Article Updates

--E-Commerce - Building E-Commerce sites that scale to help small businesses adapt to the changing market
+- E-Commerce - Building E-Commerce sites that scale to help small businesses adapt to the changing market

 ## 🌱 I’m currently learning ...